Identity, Gender, and Sex

-Many of us are not just sexual explorers, kinksters, swingers, hedonists, power exchange practitioners, polyamorists or queer sex radicals.
-We are people of faith, belief, and spirit.
+Many of us are not just sexual explorers, kinksters, swingers, hedonists, power exchange practitioners, polyamorists, or queer sex radicals.
+We are people of faith, belief, and spirit that long to reconcile the balance between our various parts of self.
 We are Christian, Pagan, Jewish, Muslim, New Age, Hindu, Catholic, or follow many other spiritual systems and truths.
-What struggles and unexpected joys have you found in finding the balance between your erotic identities and the truths of your connections to divinity?
-Come discuss your hopes, fears, sorrows and joys amongst other individuals invested in or struggling with their respective beliefs as sexual beings.
+What struggles and unexpected joys have you found through the balance between your erotic identities and the truths of your connections to divinity?
+Come discuss your hopes, fears, sorrows, and joys amongst other individuals invested in or struggling with their respective beliefs as sexual beings.

 We’ve each had those moments — when the vibrator goes flying or the stereo goes off with just the wrong song, and suddenly sex has turned into hilarity.
 But looking beyond the accidents that make for funny stories later, how can we incorporate humor and comedy to purposefully add spice, connection, intimacy or variety to our bedroom (and other) erotic adventures?
 Exploring the different schools of comedy from absurdity and slapstick to satire, black comedy and dry observation, we will see how each can be included in our sexual escapades.
 Whether you are using humor to try something new, push a boundary, look back on past pain, or simply PLAY — this class is for you.